Ukwala Supermarkets

-Ukwala Supermarkets, often referred to simply as Ukwala, is supermarket chain in Kenya, the largest economy in the East African Community.
+Ukwala Supermarkets, often called Ukwala, is a supermarket chain in Kenya, with the largest economy in the East African Community.
 The supermarket chain is a subsidiary of Choppies, a retail conglomerate based in Gaborone, Botswana.

 Location

 The head office of Ukwala is on Haile Selassie Avenue, in Nairobi, the largest city in Kenya and the capital of that country.

 Overview

 Ukwala owns and operates supermarkets in Kenya.
 It is the fifth largest of the major supermarket chains in Kenya, behind Tuskys, Uchumi and Naivas.

 Branches

-As of January 2018, Ukwala maintained a total of eleven branches in Kenya.
-Another three new stores are in the pipeline, within 2018.
+As of January 2018, Ukwala maintained eleven branches in Kenya.
+Another three new stores are in the pipeline for 2018.
 Ukwala does not have any branches outside of Kenya.

 Ownership

-Ukwala is 75 percent owned by Choppies, a Botswana-based supermarket chain, whose stock is listed on both the Botswana Stock Exchange and Johannesburg Stock Exchange, with 157 stores in Africa.
-The remaining 25 percent shareholding is held by Export Trading Group, a Tanzanian company.
+Ukwala is 75 percent owned by Choppies, a Botswana-based supermarket chain, whose stock is listed on the Botswana Stock Exchange and Johannesburg Stock Exchange, with 157 African stores.
+Export Trading Group, a Tanzanian company, hold the remaining 25 percent shareholding.